wp-plugins/multi-language-site-basis/readme.txt

 == Description ==

-**For building a Multi-Language Site.**
+**For building a Multi-Language Site!**

-I avoided explanations here, it's better to read everything on plugin's page, after activation.
+It's better to read Full explanations on plugin's page, after activation.

-`(P.S.
-Other MUST-HAVE plugins for everyone: http://bitly.com/MWPLUGINS )`
+>  (P.S.
+Note!
+This is a <a href="http://codesphpjs.blogspot.com/2014/10/nsp-non-slowing-plugins-for-wordpress.html" target="_blank">Non-Slowing</a> Plugin.
+See OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )

 == Installation ==